James Madison University

 |Campus setting:||Urban - small city|

-International First Year from equivalent of TOEFL iBT 45 (no official score required)
+International Year One from equivalent of TOEFL iBT 45 (no official score required)

 Success after graduation

 International student population